 Get help starting your veggie garden

 Growing vegetables at home is rewarding on so many levels.
-You’ll get to savour the taste of garden-fresh veggies all season — and everyone knows the flavour of home-grown tomatoes, carrots, broccoli and other vegetables is so much better than store-bought produce!
+You’ll get to savor the taste of garden-fresh veggies all season — and everyone knows the flavor of home-grown tomatoes, carrots, broccoli, and other vegetables is so much better than store-bought produce!

 There are a few things you should know about starting a vegetable garden and helping it thrive.
 And if you need assistance getting started or want someone to take care of the garden work for you, you can always get help from an experienced gardener from Airtasker.
 Don’t worry, you can still tell your friends you grew everything yourself!

-From planning what to plant to knowing how to prep the soil, with a little garden knowledge you can get started growing your perfect vegetable garden.
+From planning what to plant to know how to prep the soil, with a little garden knowledge you can get started growing your perfect vegetable garden.
+This is how you can start a vegetable garden from scratch!

-- Sunlight.
-Make sure your garden will get at least six hours of sun a day.
+- Sunlight: Make sure your garden will get at least six hours of sun a day.
 This way you won’t be limited to partial sunlight plants.
-Also, plenty of sun can help to protect your plants from disease.
+Also, plenty of suns can help to protect your plants from disease.

-- Planter Type.
+- Planter Type: Want to know how to start a vertical vegetable garden?
 If you have limited space for your garden, you can use pots and vertical gardening techniques.
 This is a great option for apartment dwellers.
 Have a big yard space?
 You can set up a garden bed or build raised beds.

 What is a practical size for a starter veggie garden?